 Consider how culture is conveyed in a multimedia world.
 Historically grandparents and tribal elders played a central role in recreating, transmitting, and transferring culture.
 They relied on oral communication along with family, community, or tribal connections.
 Culture is basically an attitude; it is also learned.
-It is the learning of shared language and perceptions, which are incorporated in the mind through education, repetition, ritual, history, media, or mimicking.
-In terms of the media's expanding role, it becomes a shared media culture including influencing perceptions and values.
-Examples of media systems that attract heavy users are Hollywood movies, MTV, ESPN (Entertainment and Sports Programming Network), soap operas, CNN, the internet, or video games.
+It is the learning of shared language and perceptions that are incorporated in the mind through education, repetition, ritual, history, media, or mimicking.
+The media's expanding role becomes a shared media culture which influences perceptions and values.
+Examples of media systems that attract heavy users are Hollywood movies, MTV, ESPN, soap operas, CNN, the Internet, and video games.
 These systems tend to be the output of global communication giants, such as Time Warner, Disney, Viacom, Sony, and News Corp.
-Collectively they have the real potential to displace or alter previous cultural values, language, lifestyles or habits, activities, or family rituals.
+Collectively they have the real potential to displace or alter previous cultural values, language, lifestyles or habits, activities, and family rituals.
 This is particularly true for heavy users of one or two external media.
 Over time, ECT states that these changes can and usually do impact friends, family, and community ties.
-A virtual community or new friends who share two things replace the latter.
-First, a preoccupation with identical media, such as MTV, talk radio, Facebook, or Al-Jazeera, and second, the embedded media culture that involves new or different messages, perception, learning, and habits.
-An example of this is the new sub-culture of black slang.
-It is at the core of the new media induced culture for this group.
+A virtual community or new friends who replace former community ties share two things: first, a preoccupation with identical media, such as MTV, talk radio, Facebook, or Al Jazeera; and, second, the embedded media culture that involves new or different messages, perception, learning, and habits.
+An example of this is the new subculture of black slang.
+It is at the core of the new media-induced culture for this group.
 Rap music, movies, concerts, dress, and playgrounds repeat and reinforce this niche linguistic trend.

-A way to look at ECT is to think that we go through life wearing various masks.
-We come to learn how to play out the appropriate roles, such as child, parent, spouse, student, immigrant, minority, athlete, or boss.
-18 But with ECT the masks become somewhat invisible because we begin to think and feel different, as we become what we watch, do, or listen to.
-The media become a veil of collective new images, which we absorb into our minds and eventually, even if subtly, begin to act out, dress, or speak differently as we consume input from the mass media rather than from family, community, or former friends.
-The socialization process is hijacked by the media empires rather than colonial empires of days gone by.
-It is as if we have moved with modernization from a tribal state where culture was located in a fixed territory, region, or nation to a mediated state of mind where we might have more in common with someone or some group halfway around the world via the internet or MTV rather than in our own house, school, or neighborhood.
+A way to look at ECT is to think about it as though we go through life wearing various masks.
+We learn how to play out the appropriate roles, such as child, parent, spouse, student, immigrant, minority, athlete, or boss.21 But with ECT the masks become somewhat invisible because we begin to think and feel differently, as we become what we watch, do, or listen to.
+The media become a veil of collective new images, which we absorb into our minds and eventually, even if subtly, we begin to act out, dress, or speak differently as we consume input from the mass media rather than from family, community, or former friends.
+The socialization process is hijacked by the media empires rather than the colonial empires of days gone by.
+It is as if we have moved with modernization from a tribal state where culture was located in a fixed territory, region, or nation to a mediated state of mind where we might have more in common with someone or some group halfway around the world via social media or MTV rather than in our own house, school, or neighborhood.